© 2006-2007 Bob Hackett and Sander

 The submarine fires a torpedo at CURTISS, but broaches and is hit by a 5-inch shell fire from the tender that probably decapitates her skipper.
 The midget submarine is also raked by .50 cal. machine-gun fire.
 Her torpedo misses CURTISS and hits a dock.
 MONAGHAN bores in on the submarine.
 The midget turns into the destroyer and fires its last torpedo.
 It just misses to starboard and explodes against the shore of Ford Island.
 MONAGHAN rams the midget submarine and pushes her down to the bed of the 30-foot deep harbor.
 The destroyer then drops two depth charges that blow the midget submarine to the surface.
 The midget submarine sinks NW of Ford Island.
 [4]

-sinks in the Keehi Lagoon just off Pearl Harbor.
-[5]
+A midget submarine, possibly Furuno and Yokoyama's HA-17, is depth-charged and sinks in the Keehi Lagoon just off Pearl Harbor.

 About 0840, a second wave of 171 aircraft attacks the Naval Base By 0945, they retire towards their carriers.

-Captain George A. Rood's ST. LOUIS (CL-49) steaming at 25 knots, is the first major unit to reach open water.
+Captain George A. Rood's ST. LOUIS (CL-49), steaming at 25 knots, is the first major unit to reach open water.
 At 1004, as she stands by the first entrance buoy to the South Channel, a midget submarine fires two torpedoes from 2000 yards on her starboard beam.
 Both miss, but only because they ground on a reef to the west of the dredged channel.

 At 2241, I-16 is patrolling west of Lanai, Hawaii when she receives a "Se, se, se!” (short for seiko, or success, success, success) message about the successful air attack.
-Some researchers think it may have come from Lt Yokoyama’s midget M-16, but it may well have come from any of the midget submarines because the reception was very poor.
+Some researchers think it may have come from Lt Yokoyama's midget HA-16, but it may well have come from any of the midget submarines because the reception was very poor.

 8 December 1941:

-At 0051, the I-16 receives another message thought by some to be from Yokoyama that says "unable to navigate."
+At 0051, I-16 receives another message thought by some to be from Yokoyama that says "unable to navigate."
 All five of the Special Attack Unit's midget submarines fail to return to their "mother" submarines.

 That same day, Ensign Sakamaki is taken prisoner - the first POW taken by the United States in the Second World War.